 The second loan amount of $150,000 is automatically subordinated to the first which means when the property is sold the first mortgage lien holder will be paid off first and the remaining funds used to pay off the second.
 Lenders refer to this jumbo financing option with 10% down as an 80-10-10 loan structure.

-Qualified home buyers have the following Jumbo options available in 2019:
+Qualified home buyers have the following Jumbo options available:

 - 90% Jumbo Loans: Loan amounts up to $3,000,000.
 Min 720 credit score when the loan amount exceeds $2.0mil.